Solana-ZH/SolRoute/README.md

 │   ├── protocol/    # DEX implementations
 │   ├── router/      # Routing engine
 │   └── sol/         # Solana client
+├── tests/           # Contains integration and unit tests to ensure the reliability of swapping and routing logic.
 ```

 ## Contribution